oowais/idk-app/README.md

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

-### Using [npm check updates](https://www.npmjs.com/package/npm-check-updates) to keep dep and devDep versions upto date
+## Using [npm check updates](https://www.npmjs.com/package/npm-check-updates) to keep dep and devDep versions upto date

+> Nice [blog](https://chrispennington.blog/blog/how-to-update-npm-packages-safely-with-npm-check-updates/) about ncu usage.

 - Install it globally via `npm i npm-check-updates` (one time thing)
 - `npx ncu` to check which version can be updated to what